Lakshkrish03/Home-Loan-default-Prediction/README.md

 foster confidence and trust in the lending industry, promote consumer protection and financial inclusion, and reduce systemic risks, contributing to economic stability and growth.

+## Data 📊

-The Data: The main challenge in working with home loan default prediction datasets lies in ensuring data quality, completeness, and consistency.
+The main challenge in working with home loan default prediction datasets lies in ensuring data quality, completeness, and consistency.
 Data preprocessing techniques, such as cleaning, imputation, and Exploratory Data Analysis, are essential for addressing missing values, outliers, and inconsistencies in the data.
 Moreover,